revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 <blockquote markdown="1">

-- The policy is an object which is associated with a resource that defines the permissions.
-AWS evaluate these policies when the user makes a request.
-Permissions in the policy determine whether to allow or deny an action.
-Policies are stored in the form of JSON documents.
+- The policy is an object which is associated with a resource that defines the permissions.AWS evaluate these policies when the user makes a request.Permissions in the policy determine whether to allow or deny an action.Policies are stored in the form of JSON documents.

 AWS supports six types of policies:
 - 	Identity-based policies